GigiaJ/Renny/README.md

 To update offsets:
+Simply generate with Reclass (Make sure the header includes the Vector struct) Typedef should be int16 = int int8 = bool
+Vec3 = Vector
-Simply generate with Reclass (Make sure the header includes the Vector struct) Then in the object class add a dereference (\*) before the member name mSpellDataInstArray After, in the object class add a dereference (\*) before the member name mObjectManagerArray Also ensure that the spellInst class has the following code in it's class in Reclass (open the class button and press code in the ribbon under home then under class)
+Also ensure that the spellInst, spellCastDataBase, and object all have the appropriate code code in their classes in Reclass (open the class button and press code in the ribbon under home then under class)
+Offsets can be wrong depending on patch so that is something to be aware of.

+To update addresses:
+Run the signature scanner in IDA on the latest patch.
+Ensure no signatures returned an error.
+Paste in the updated signatures.
+If an error does return, most likely I've documented the method to find the address on any patch.